 JaeVee does not give investment advice or provide analysis or recommendations regarding investment opportunities.
 Investments can only be made by members of JaeVee on the basis of information provided.
 JaeVee takes no responsibility for this information or for any recommendations, opinions or predictions.

 Past performance is not a reliable indicator of future results.
 You should not rely on any past performance as a guarantee of future investment performance.

 Any projections of future performance are based on the internal calculations and opinions of JaeVee and are subject to change at any time.
-Forecasts are not a reliable indicator of future results and should not be relied on.
+Targets are not a reliable indicator of future results and should not be relied on.

 Investing through JaeVee is not covered by the Financial Services Compensation Scheme.